nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 At least one of the optional fields must be provided.

-The status and remark of an internship application can only be edited via the [`status` command](#updating-status-of-an-internship-application--status) and [`remark` command](#adding-a-remark-to-an-internship-application--remark) respectively.
+The status and remark field of an internship application can only be edited via the [`status` command](#updating-status-of-an-internship-application--status) and [`remark` command](#adding-a-remark-to-an-internship-application--remark) respectively.